Click here to download as a PDF

 - Medical Research Council, National Institute for Communicable Diseases,

 - SA Vaccination and Immunisation Centre, HSRC, DG Murray Trust, Right To Care

 - Universities of Johannesburg, Cape Town, Free State, Wits, Stellenbosch, Sefako Makgatho

-Other organisations involved Government Communications & Information Service, SA Council of Churches, Clinton Health Access Initiative, Heartlines, Children’s Radio Foundation, IPSOS, People’s Health Movement, and Business for SA, SA Minerals Council, Wits Reproductive Health & HIV Institute, UN Verified, HealthEnabled, Deaf SA, SA National Council for the Blind, Treatment Action Campaign and Disability SA.
+Other organisations involved Government Communications & Information Service, SA Council of Churches, Clinton Health Access Initiative, Heartlines, Children’s Radio Foundation, IPSOS, People’s Health Movement, Business for SA, SA Minerals Council, Wits Reproductive Health & HIV Institute, UN Verified, HealthEnabled, Deaf SA, SA National Council for the Blind, Treatment Action Campaign and Disability SA.

 Nombulelo Leburu, National Department of Health firstname.lastname@example.org 082 444 9503

 Charity Bhengu, National Department of Health firstname.lastname@example.org 083 679 7424